desktop/desktop/docs/contributing/mac-deps-setup.md

 # macOS System Dependencies

+You will need to install these tools on your machine:

+ - Node.js v8.11.4
+ - Python 2.7
+ - Xcode and Xcode Command Line Tools (Xcode -> Preferences -> Downloads)

 ## Node.js

 There are two approaches to installing Node.js, **manual** and **managed**.
 We recommend the managed route, but the simple method will work fine if you don't have node installed on your machine and just want to get running!